awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeThesaurus.md

 # DescribeThesaurus<a name="API_DescribeThesaurus"></a>

-Describes an existing Amazon Kendra thesaurus\.
+Gets information about an existing Amazon Kendra thesaurus\.

 ## Request Syntax<a name="API_DescribeThesaurus_RequestSyntax"></a>